E3SM-Project/e3sm_to_cmip/README.md

   -H <handler_path>, --handlers <handler_path>
                         path to cmor handlers directory, default = ./cmor_handlers
-  --version             print the version number and exit
+  -N, --proc-vars       Set the number of process to the number of variables --version             print the version number and exit --debug               Set output level to debug
 ```